How to organize your DISCO with Channel folders, tags, and color indicators

 • an archive Channel for older work you still want to keep accessible

-A good habit is to think of Channels as the broad shelf, folders as the labeled sections on that shelf, and playlists as the actual packages of work you open, share, and act on.
+Think of Channels as the broad shelf, folders as the labeled sections on that shelf, and playlists as the actual packages of work you open, share, and act on.

 Keep the real work inside playlists